New Hampshire Models and Innovations

 - Intervention: A wide-scale effort across multiple sectors is aiming to make the region the "healthiest community in the nation."

-- Results: Indicators were established to track health tends in the community.
+- Results: Indicators were established to track health trends in the community.
 Progress on their goals such as diabetes reduction, increasing the number of residents with healthcare coverage, and smoking cessation have been made.

 Added December 2019